 If you keep loading up the poundages, eventually, you’ll get stronger (so long as you eat enough).
 In the 1970s and 1980s, however, training systems became more nuanced.
 Bodybuilders honed in on specific muscle groups and found exercise patterns that worked.

-In the early days, bodybuilders would do up to ten sets of exercise.
+In the early days, bodybuilders would do up to ten sets of exercises.
 Now they might only do a couple.
 The difference is the intensity of the set.

 Bodybuilders today will max out their muscles in just one or two sets, completely exhausting themselves.
 They will also take longer breaks between sets to have the energy to shock the muscle group a second time.
 Again, this compares to the past’s more “endurance” training style.